Employers Group: The open shop battle

 M&M's focus over its first three decades was primarily on industrial relations.
 The Merchant's Association had acted primarily as a promoter of local industry.
 But when Harrison Gray Otis, publisher of the Los Angeles Times, joined the body in 1896, the association underwent a transformation.
 It adopted a new name (the Merchants and Manufacturers Association, or M&M), and began vehemently promoting the open shop.
 The nascent labor movement in Los Angeles collapsed, and Los Angeles remained largely union-free until the 1930s.

 On October 1, 1910, a bomb exploded at a printing plant owned by the Times.
 Twenty-one workers were killed in the fire which followed.
 Otis declared the bombing the "Crime of the Century" and used his newspaper's large circulation to whip up public sentiment against unions.
 A second bombing at an iron works in the city on Christmas Day worsened the hysteria in the city.
 The M&M contributed $50,000 ($1.1 million in 2007 dollars) to a city effort to hire private detectives to track down the perpetrators.
 In April 1911, Ortie McManigal, a staff representative with the International Association of Bridge and Structural Iron Workers, was apprehended by private detectives in Illinois.
-McManigal confessed to bombing the iron works and implicated the union's national secretary-treasurer, James B. McNamara, and his brother, John J. McNamara, in the Times bombing.
+McManigal confessed to bombing the iron works and implicated the union's national secretary-treasurer John J. McNamara and his brother James B. McNamara in the Times bombing.

 The American Federation of Labor (AFL), Eugene Debs and others rallied to the defense of The McNamara Brothers.
 The brothers were defended in court by famed attorney Clarence Darrow.
 Darrow was increasingly skeptical of the chance for an acquittal.
 Darrow attempted to arrange a plea bargain.
 The state of California was on the verge of accepting the plea bargain when Darrow was arrested for attempting to bribe a member of the jury.
 The state rejected the plea.
 James McNamara was sentenced to life, and died in San Quentin State Prison of cancer in 1941.
 His brother John McNamara served seven years, and died a few months after his brother of a heart attack in Butte, Montana.
 Darrow was tried for attempted bribery.
 The first trial ended in a mistrial, the second in a jury deadlock.
 The state dropped the charges against Darrow.

 In 1921, the Industrial Relations Committee of San Francisco formed to promote the open shop in San Francisco.
 In time, that organization changed its name to the Federated Employers of the Bay Area and merged with M&M in 1993.